CD Markers

 Paraneoplastic Syndromes

 Paraneoplastic syndromes are symptoms that occur at sites distant from a tumor or its metastasis.
 They are rare disorders that are triggered by an altered immune system response to a neoplasm.
 Recent medical advances have improved the understanding, diagnosis, and treatment of paraneoplastic syndromes.
-These disorders arise from tumor secretion of hormones, peptides, or cytokines or from immune cross-reactivity between malignant […]
+These disorders arise from tumor secretion of hormones, peptides, or cytokines or immune cross-reactivity between malignant and […]

 Read more